H3rby7/pi-pimps/FritzBox.md

 4. I used https://github.com/H3rby7/fb-docker, a dockerized version of [fb tools](http://mengelke.de/.dg), to re-calculate the edited file's checksum
 5. I used the Web-UI to "restore settings from a backup" (my edited file).
 I chose 'restore All options'.
 6. I rebooted the box and the Web-UI was available under the other port.

+## IPv6 Port 443

+When running the DynDNS from FritzBox, apparently the IPV6 address will target the FritzBox directly.
+See [official AVM](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7490/3525_Zugriff-auf-HTTPS-Server-im-Heimnetz-nicht-moglich/) statement.

+Might want to run DynDNS from inside K3S?